logo

 Heel Pain Q&A

 You may experience heel pain behind the heel, beneath the heel, or within the heel bone itself.
-Several conditions can lead to heel pain:
+Several conditions can lead to heel pain.
+The most common cause of heel pain is called Plantar Fasciitis which typically affects the bottom part of the heel.

 Plantar Fasciitis

-Dr. Panahi may first recommend several nonsurgical methods to treat your heel pain, including: Rest, Ice, New shoes, Pain & anti-inflammatory medications, Physical therapy, Bracing or splints, Taping, Steroid injections, Custom orthotics Learn More About Orthotics, Protective boots (for stress fractures), or advanced non-surgical treatments and procedures.
+Dr. Panahi may first recommend several nonsurgical methods to treat your heel pain, including: Rest, Ice, New shoes, Pain & anti-inflammatory medications, Physical therapy, Bracing or splints, Taping, Steroid injections, custom orthotics, potective boots (for stress fractures or ligamentous tears), or advanced non-surgical treatments and procedures.
 The practice reserves surgical procedures for patients who don’t find relief with conservative, nonsurgical care.

 Orthotics